180254/Battleship44/README.md

 v2.0.0 (unreleased)
 + general: revised protocol
 + back: added endpoint with metrics
++ front: new feature: several themes to choose from
 + back/front: new feature: random fleet location
 + back/front: new feature: possibility to change game rules in each game
 + back/front: compiled game code takes less space, less dependencies
-+ front: new feature: several themes to choose from
++ back/front: new feature: matchmaking - looking for a random opponent

 vX.Y.Z (unplanned)
-- "availability broadcasting" - look for a waiting player
 - back/front: info which ship sizes has been already been shot down & which are still to shoot down
 - back/front: a mini chat in game, between players
 - back/front: grid-size is now customizable at game-level, not at server-level